tokenizer-inc-canada/www.cscexams.ca/content/docs/Exam 1/1.3 Features and Types of Fixed-Income Securities/_index.md

 term of the bond.
 The bondholders receive a fixed-income stream of payments based on that coupon rate.

+The amount of interest at each payment date is equal to the coupon rate divided by the number of payments per year.

 ### Maturity date
 The maturity date is the date at which a bond matures, when the principal amount of the loan is paid back to the investor holding the bond.
 Upon maturity,